gcostaapps/yupix_challenge/README.md

 * **utils**: Auxiliary classes.

-## Troubles in the development

-Altough the user interface wasn't the main focus of this challenge, I wanted to create a custom UI with animations without using many packages.
-Besides that, I've decided to use streams instead of Future to have realtime updates in the app but this made harder to do some animations and updates in the app.
-These things in addition to the short available time that I had caused some issues.

-The main issue was not developing the search feature, altough it was simple.
-Besides that, some cubits and services were not tested with unit testing.

-Despite that, all repositories, datasources, and some cubits are covered with unit tests.

 ## Improvements that can be made

 For a limited time project some production standarts were skipped, resulting in some future improvements that can be made: